 Further details of these rights can be seen at the Information Commissioner’s website.
 Here are some practical examples of your rights:

-- If you are a patient you have the right to withdraw consent for important notifications, newsletters, surveys or marketing.
+- If you are a patient or coaching client you have the right to withdraw consent for important notifications, newsletters, surveys or marketing.
 You can inform us to correct errors in your personal details or withdraw consent from communication methods such as telephone, email or text.
 You have the right to obtain a free copy of your patient records within one month of request.

 - If you are not a patient you have the right to withdraw consent for processing personal data, to have a free copy of it within one month, to correct errors in it or to ask us to delete it.
 You can also withdraw consent from communication methods such as telephone, email or text.